zigellsn/StagyBeeShutdown/INSTALL.md

 ---
 **DO NOT USE SHUT DOWN SCRIPTS ON SERVERS THAT FUNCTION AS HOSTS FOR _REMOTE_ CLIENTS!**

-The shut down script should run on the client side only.
+The shutdown script should run on the client side only.
 Otherwise, a client could shut down the server!

 Exception: Client = Server.